Naman027/Codeforces-Handler/README.md

 ## Usage
 > Will be hosted shortly till then
 ```
-Clone the github and on chrome://extensions, upload the code as Load Unpacked.
+Clone this git repo and on chrome://extensions, upload the code files as Load Unpacked.
 ```

 Further Contributions/Suggestions are welcome.